sushantpatil03/CodeStrike-A_E-Learning_Platform/README.md

 Only students who have joined the course or have permission will be able to view the materials published by the teacher.
 This provides a secure and efficient way for teachers to share their knowledge and reach a larger audience.

 We hope that our platform will make it easier for teachers to adapt to the changing landscape of education and continue to provide high-quality education to students.
 If you have any questions or would like to know more about our platform, please feel free to reach out.

+Here is a brief overview of the key activities and features our platform offers:

+1. Student Data Management: Our platform maintains the data of all students, ensuring that their information is secure and accessible only by authorized personnel.

+2. Content Upload by Admin: Admins can add course-related content such as videos, notes, and other materials through the platform's user-friendly admin panel.

+3. Admin Login and Dashboard: Admins can access their dashboard and admin panel through a secure login.

+4. Student Enrollment: Students can request to join a course, and the teacher can provide them with a student ID and password.

+5. Student Login and Homepage: Once enrolled, students can log in to their home page with their ID and password and access the content provided by their teacher.

+6. Quiz Creation by Admin: Admins can create MCQ quizzes and add custom timers for students to complete them.

+7. Information Management: Our platform provides a comprehensive system for managing the information of students and teachers.

+8. Notes Editing: Admins can edit notes and other documents, and students can view the updated information in real-time.

+We are confident that our platform offers everything you need to provide a high-quality and efficient online education experience.
+If you have any questions or would like to know more, please do not hesitate to contact us.

 Best regards,